silviamaggi/smd-com/_posts/2022-03-30-design-digested-27.md

   - ukraine
   - book
   - photography
-description: "Stop bastardizing design with false empathy, fast fashion and sustainability, gender pay gap, and more."
+description: "Design, Digested 27: stop bastardizing design with false empathy, fast fashion and sustainability, gender pay gap, and more."
 excerpt: "Stop bastardizing design with false empathy, fast fashion and sustainability, gender pay gap, and more."
 featimage: true
 featimage-alt: "Design, Digested 27 by Silvia Maggi"